Gallery

 Engineer William works on a circuit board

-Pre-despatch testing and inspection on a radial arm machine
+Pres-despatch performance checks on a radial arm machine